WildCodeSchool/jwt-authentication-workshop/README.md

 A React-based workshop template.
 It basically reads a markdown file, splits it into steps, and formats it nicely.

+An example of what you get: <https://wildcodeschool.github.io/initiation-javascript/>

+For the non-JS out there, you need Node.js, which you *should* install with [NVM](https://github.com/nvm-sh/nvm) (Linux/MacOS) or [NVM-Windows](https://github.com/coreybutler/nvm-windows).

 ## 1. Get it

 **Don't fork it**.